Submit

 • The University will protect the confidentiality of a party’s medical, psychological, and similar treatment records.

-If the investigation determines that the charges do not rise to the level of implicate discrimination, harassment, or sexual misconduct under the policy, but may constitute other forms of misconduct or policy violation, then the investigative report may be forwarded to a hearing officer or other department for appropriate action under grievance, employee conduct, or student conduct processes.
+If the investigation determines that the charges do not rise to the level of implicate discrimination, harassment, sexual misconduct or retaliation under the policy, but may constitute other forms of misconduct or policy violation, then the investigative report may be forwarded to a hearing officer or other department for appropriate action under grievance, employee conduct, or student conduct processes.

 Dismissal of Complaints